-- We recognise that parents/carers are key partners in our delivery of a comprehensive RSE programme for pupils at the academy.
-The RSE we deliver is designed to support the important role of parents in this area. - If parents/carers have concerns about any of the content to be covered, we ask that these are addressed to the headteacher. - Parents and families have been consulted on the RSE policy. - We work with parents/carers to ensure that they are aware of what we teach and when through the following methods: - Coffee morning workshops - Welcome packs - Sharing copies of the policy/content in face-to-face meetings and/ or through emails/on the website
+- We recognise that parents/carers are key partners in our delivery of a comprehensive RE and RSE programme for pupils at the academy.
+The RE and RSE we deliver is designed to support the important role of parents in this area. - If parents/carers have concerns about any of the content to be covered, we ask that these are addressed to the headteacher. - Parents and families have been consulted on the RE and RSE policy. - We work with parents/carers to ensure that they are aware of what we teach and when through the following methods: - Coffee morning workshops - Welcome packs - Sharing copies of the policy/content in face-to-face meetings and/ or through emails/on the website - Letters sent home to inform of upcoming targeted sessions.

-We may share examples of some of the key resources we use with parents/carers to reassure them of the content.
+We will, on the website, share examples of some of the key resources we use with parents/carers to reassure them of the content.